 - Cooking and eating utensils

-- First aid kit and other personal items like allergy meds, sting kits and electrolyte replacements.
+- First aid kit and other personal items, like allergy medicines, sting kits, and electrolyte replacements

 - Tent or trailer

 - Sleeping bag, ground cloth, pillow

 - Toiletries, including sunscreen and insect repellent (expect mosquitoes at night)

 - Tools (instructors generally provide tools, but basic tools like a good knife will prove convenient)